nataliealway-401-advanced-javascript/lab-41/README.md

 # Lab 41: The Everything App

-## Authors: Natalie Alway and Davis Vloedmen
+## Authors: Natalie Alway and David Vloedman!

 ## How to use the app:
 * Clone this repo